AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### Bit Manipulation:
-- Solved Pyramid Transition Matrix  on leetcode with tc of O(n) and sc of O(1) Beats 55.39% in runtime and 86.77% in Memory with JavaScript
+- Solved Pyramid Transition Matrix  on leetcode with tc of O(2^n) and sc of O(1) Beats 55.39% in runtime and 86.77% in Memory with JavaScript